Yi Xu

 Research Interests

-- Bacteria and cancer; host-pathogen interactions; immune evasion.
-Our lab is interested in the broad area of bacterial-host interactions.
-The manifestation and progression of infectious diseases are determined by the combined effects of bacterial factors and host reactions.
-Understanding these interactions is critical for combating infectious diseases.
-Furthermore, some of the bacterial – host interactions may cause alterations in host physiological or cellular processes that contribute to other types of diseases including cancer.
-Currently there are two lines of research in the lab.
-The role of bacteria in the development of cancer It has been recognized that the gut microbiome has a profound influence in the health and disease status of the human body.
+- • Bacteria and cancer; host-pathogen interactions; immune evasion • The lab is interested in the broad area of bacterial-host interactions • The manifestation and progression of infectious diseases are determined by the combined effects of bacterial factors and host reactions • Understanding these interactions is critical for combating infectious diseases • Some bacterial-host interactions may cause alterations in host physiological or cellular processes that contribute to other diseases, including cancer Currently there are two lines of research in the lab: **The role of bacteria in the development of cancer** It has been recognized that the gut microbiome has a profound influence on the health and disease status of the human body.
 Specific bacterial species or dysbiosis of the microbiome have been found to contribute to the development of colorectal cancer (CRC).
 This bacteria-CRC connection suggests a potential paradigm shift in the way CRC is detected, treated and managed.
 To realize this potential, a clear understanding of specific microbial components involved in the development of CRC and their mechanism of action is important.
-In our lab, we focus on Streptococcus gallolyticus subsp. gallolyticus (Sgg), previously known as S. bovis biotype I. This organism is known to strongly correlate with CRC.
+In the lab, the focus is on Streptococcus gallolyticus subsp. gallolyticus (Sgg), previously known as S. bovis biotype I. This organism is known to strongly correlate with CRC.
 Patients with Sgg infections have elevated risks of developing colorectal adenoma/adenocarcinoma.
-Using a combination of cell cultures and mouse models, we recently demonstrated that Sgg actively promotes colon tumor growth.
+Using a combination of cell cultures and mouse models, the lab recently demonstrated that Sgg actively promotes colon tumor growth.
 Analysis of tumor tissues and matched normal colon tissues from CRC patients further showed that the majority of tumor tissues are positive for Sgg and that Sgg preferentially associates with tumor tissues compared to normal tissues.
-These exciting discoveries highlight the importance of Sgg, as it not only has a strong clinical correlation with CRC but is also functionally important for the development of CRC.
-Our current focus is to understand the role of Sgg in the development of CRC in more specific details, and to elucidate the mechanisms underlying the tumor-promoting effect of Sgg.
-Bacterial manipulation of the complement system.
-The complement system is not only the first line of defense against microorganisms, but also links the innate immune system to the adaptive immune system.
+These discoveries highlight the importance of Sgg, as it not only has a strong clinical correlation with CRC but is also functionally important for the development of CRC.
+The current focus is to understand the role of Sgg in the development of CRC in more specific details, and to elucidate the mechanisms underlying the tumor-promoting effect of Sgg. **Bacterial manipulation of the complement system** The complement system is not only the first line of defense against microorganisms, but also links the innate immune system to the adaptive immune system.
 It is not surprising that manipulation of the complement system is a strategy adopted by several bacterial pathogens.
-We found that certain proteins on the surface of spores of Bacillus anthracis and other related organisms interact with components in the complement system.
-We are interested in understanding the molecular details of these interactions and how they affect the outcome of infections.
+The lab found that certain proteins on the surface of spores of Bacillus anthracis and other related organisms interact with components in the complement system.
+The research interest is in understanding the molecular details of these interactions and how they affect the outcome of infections.